-John Wood, sandan (3rd degree black belt), began practicing karate in 1999, when he was a student at Northern Illinois University.
-John was awarded the rank of Sandan (third degree black belt) in 2013.
-He is a regular at regional special trainings (rigorous training sessions lasting 3-4 days), which are held 3 times a year across the Midwest.
+John began practicing karate in 1999, when he was a student at Northern Illinois University.
+John was awarded the rank of sandan in 2013.
+He is a regular at regional Special Trainings (rigorous training sessions lasting 3-4 days), which are held 2 times a year across the Midwest.
 John was also selected to represent the Midwest region of Shotokan Karate of America at 2007 Nisei Week karate tournament in Los Angeles, which is the oldest karate tournament in the country.
 He has been leading karate practices since 2003, while he was still a brown belt.
 John was selected as SKA’s Midwest Member of the Year for 2007 for his commitment to SKA and his students, for representing the Midwest region in the Nisei Week national tournament, and for organizing several exchange practices with other clubs and seniors in the area.

 Jeff started training in karate in 1999 along with John Wood at Northern Illinois University, and quickly found himself attending as many practices as were held, and cross training on the side.
 After graduating with his Bachelor’s degree in Computer Science, Jeff relocated to the Northwest suburbs and trained with the Shotokan Karate of America club in Deerfield/Palatine; he also kickboxed for two years.
 Jeff has been leading practices since 2001.
 He now resides in the Joliet area, and regularly leads practice at the Southwest Chicago dojo.
 Jeff earned the rank of nidan in 2012.